 |Project Name||Greater Mekong Subregion Flood and Drought Risk Management and Mitigation Project (CAM)|

 |In preparing any country program or strategy, financing any project, or by making any designation of, or reference to, a particular territory or geographic area in this document, the Asian Development Bank does not intend to make any judgments as to the legal or other status of any territory or area.|

 |Gender Mainstreaming Categories||Effective gender mainstreaming|

 |Type/Modality of Assistance||Approval Number||Source of Funding||Approved Amount (thousand)|

 |Loan||2970||Asian Development Fund||35,000|

 For more information about the safeguard categories, please see http://www.adb.org/site/safeguards/safeguard-categories

-All identified adverse impacts resulting from the location, design, construction, and operation of the water management infrastructure are expected to be small to moderate and can be mitigated by adoption of specific measures.
-Special environment-related assurances are prepared to mitigate any project impact on adjacent wetlands.
-Further updating of the environmental management plans for individual subprojects will be undertaken prior to the commencement of site-specific construction activities.
+All identified adverse impacts resulting from the location, design, construction, and operation of the water management infrastructure are expected to be small to moderate and can be mitigated.
+Further updating of the environmental management plan will be undertaken before the commencement of site-specific construction activities.

-No indigenous people maintaining distinct cultural identities or separate cultural traditions was found to reside in the project areas.
+No indigenous people maintaining distinct cultural identities or separate cultural traditions were found to reside in the project area.

 |During Project Design